-Watch Intel stock video analysis and forecast for 2020 below.
+Watch the Intel stock video analysis and forecast for 2020 below.
 Shares of the world’s largest chipmaker has been reacting to an old imbalance over the last couple of months, outpacing the Computer and Technology sector’s loss.

 This is the kind of price action technical analysis you will learn in our trading community.
 You will learn how to locate new supply and demand imbalances for Intel Corp.
 (NASDAQ: INTC) and trade without using any indicators, no news, no fundamental analysis, no earnings announcements, no volume or VSA analysis.
 Just supply and demand imbalances.

 Trading Intel Corp.
-(NASDAQ: INTC) supply and demand imbalances are ideal for beginners and those with a full or half time job, you won’t need to stay in front of the computer all day long trying to move price action with your mind.
+(NASDAQ: INTC) supply and demand imbalances are ideal for beginners and those with a full or half-time job, you won’t need to stay in front of the computer all day long trying to move price action with your mind.

 As supply and demand traders, we do not need to pay attention to Intel Corp.
 (NASDAQ: INTC) news, fundamentals or any earnings reports.
 Once a big timeframe imbalance has gained control, earnings do just the opposite and react strongly to those imbalances.
-Why is it that you see positive earnings and then the underlying stock drops like a rock, or a negative earnings announcement and the stock rallies like a rocket out of control?
-You are probably missing the fact that there are big imbalances gaining control.
+Why do you see positive earnings and then the underlying stock drops like a rock, or a negative earnings announcement and the stock rallies like a rocket out of control?
+You are probably missing the fact that there are big imbalances in gaining control.

 You can use these imbalances to plan your trades in lower timeframes.
 Trading is just waiting for the right trigger points and scenarios to present themselves, this game has got a name and it’s called the waiting game.
 We need to patiently wait for the correct scenarios and setups to happen and wait for the price to pull back or dip into the price levels we want to trade, in our case these price levels are made of supply and demand imbalances.